 - The Nation of Scotland consists of 790 Islands, 660 of which are now unoccupied

-Tours to the unoccupied islands are common, and they can make for some stunning adventures if you’re there for a day outing or you’re spending the night in a tent.
+Scotland Tour to the unoccupied islands are common, and they can make for some stunning adventures if you’re there for a day outing or you’re spending the night in a tent.

 - For a Textured, Mossy Liquor that Will Haunt Your Dreams, Scotch whisky Simply Cannot Be Beat

-Mix history and taste with a pleasant visit through old school Scotch whisky distilleries.
+Mix history and taste with a pleasant visit through old-school Scotch whisky distilleries.
 Scotland is home to the world’s biggest centralization of distilleries, so there’s surely something for an admirer of all things fermented.

 - Scotland Is Home to Skara, Brae, and the ancient previously settled Structure in the United Kingdom